Kandru/cs2-cheater-troll/README.md

 This plugin will make the life for cheaters harder by applying some server-side features to their ingame experience they will not like.
 Why?
 Because I had a lot of fun doing this back in the days on my Counter-Strike:Source Server.
 Whenever I found someone to be cheating (e.g. by seeing through walls, only headshots, spin-bots, etc) I activated one or more random stuff on their side.
 They simply gave up on their own and I banned them afterwards.
 But this was much more enjoyable for everyone on the server (except the cheater).

+This plug-in works out of the box.
+It does not require any additional configuration.
+You can however change the default settings to your liking.

 ## Current Features against cheater

-- Player won't see enemies as long as he is alive (not transmitted by the server).
+- InvisibleEnemies -> Player won't see enemies as long as he is alive (not transmitted by the server to avoid his Aimbot to detect/see enemeis through the wall).
 Whenever he is not alive he will see everyone.
+Either within a given distance or regardless of the distance.
+- ImpossibleBombPlant -> fakes the planting of the bomb but does not actually plant it.
+- RandomPlayerSounds -> will play sounds every now and then to make players uncomfortable while playing.
+- GrenadeSelfDamage -> Players will get damage by their own grenades.
+- DoorGate -> Players will not be able to open doors and doors will close when a player is nearby.

 ## Road Map